 Squaring a Fence Layout Using Basic Math

 To make sure you have a 90-degree angle at corners and your fence layout is square, you’ll need to do a little math.
-Using the Pythagorean Theorem, based on a 3,4,5 triangle, it’s possible to work out a perfect right angle.
+Using the Pythagorean theorem, which is also known as a 3-4-5 triangle, it’s possible to work out a perfect right angle.

-In the diagram above, your corner starting peg is located bottom right of the triangle and side a represents the string you fixed for your first line of fencing.
+In the diagram above, the triangle’s bottom right represents the corner starting peg, and side a represents the string you fixed for your first line of fencing.